What are the top 5 reasons for hair loss in women?

 Women who are pregnant often notice that their hair is thicker and healthier looking than normal.
 This is because pregnancy causes increased production of estrogen, which has a positive effect on hair growth.
 It causes more hair follicles to enter the anagen (growth) phase which means they are actively producing hair.

-However, after the baby is born, estrogen levels drop and more hair lapses into the telogen (resting) phase.
-In a process similar to the one outlined above relating to menopause, miniaturizing occurs and hair is shed during washing and brushing.
+However, after the baby is born, estrogen levels drop, and more hair lapses into the telogen (resting) phase.
+In a process similar to the one outlined above relating to menopause, miniaturizing occurs, and hair is shed during washing and brushing.

 The good news is that hair loss during pregnancy should be a temporary issue.
 The follicles that have recently lost hair should return to a growth phase in two to six months, although it takes longer for nursing moms.
-If you are not sure why you are losing hair and live in Atlanta, contact Dr. Slater and team for a consultation.
+If you are not sure why you are losing hair and live in Atlanta, contact Dr. Slater and the team for a consultation.

 A common reason for Hair Loss in women is a condition called “Traction Alopecia.”
 Traction Alopecia can occur when hairstyles such as tight ponytails, braids, hairpieces, and weaves cause unnaturally prolonged pulling on the hair follicles.
 This pulling can cause stress and damage to the hair follicles and eventually lead to permanent hair loss in the areas the pulling occurs.

 Receding hairlines, bald spots around the hairline, and overall thinning where the pulling took place are evidence of Traction Alopecia.
 Sometimes the damaged hair follicles can be stimulated by injecting Platelet Rich Plasma into the area of hair loss and regrowth of the hair is a possibility.
 In extreme cases, the only way to grow the hair back is via Hair Transplantation.
 No worries though, Dr. Slater offers FUE Hair Transplantation ( Not scar hair restoration) and it’s effectively treated hundreds of patients.